prudhvir3ddy/body-of-work/Deliveroo/readme.md

  Weird flex alert

-I'm the only person in the organisation who made decent contributions to all five public-facing apps—restaurant ( Android), rider, and consumer ( Android + iOS ) — at the organisation's current state.
+I'm the only mobile engineer in the organisation who made decent contributions to all five public-facing apps—restaurant ( Android), rider, and consumer ( Android + iOS ) — at the organisation's current state.

 ### Features delivered